The Change We Need ~ The Voice We Deserve

 As a lifelong learner who values education and has worked in several different positions within the school system, Goodwin will bring a wealth of knowledge and experience to the Legislature.
 “I’m passionate about improving education in the state,” said Goodwin.
 “We need to offer flexibility for school districts, innovation for teachers, accountability for parents, and protection for taxpayers.
 I’d also like to help promote more economic growth in southeast Iowa and reduce the tax burden on individuals and small businesses.”

 Goodwin and his wife, Tina, belong to the First United Methodist Church in Burlington, and he is also a Board Member for the Burlington Area Crime Stoppers as well as a member of the Burlington YMCA.
 Together they have three children.
-Tina’s daughter, Natalie, is a high school senior, while her son, Nate, is an eighth grader and Tim’s daughter, Carly, is in sixth grade.
+Tina’s daughter, Natalie, is a college freshman, while her son, Nate, is a freshman in high school and Tim’s daughter, Carly, is in seventh grade.